PromaChow/HotelRecommendationSystem/README.md

 Once the data is passed through the NLP techniques, the next step is to produce a supervised learning model that is able to predict the average score of a hotel based on the provided features.

 To execute the supervised training logic, go to GitHub Actions and select `4.
 Model Training` and enter the option `supervised`.
-If the prerequisites have set correctly the GitHub Action will pass and the model training pickle files and the results dashboard will be saved into the `andorra-hotels-data-warehouse` S3 bucket.
+If the prerequisites have set correctly the GitHub Action will pass and the model training pickle files and the results dashboard will be both displayed in the GitHub Pages and saved into the `andorra-hotels-data-warehouse` S3 bucket.

 The following diagram demonstrates the architectural process.